Inception-framework/debugger/README.md

     Host> echo "export PS1='Sab4z> '" > build/overlays/etc/profile.d/prompt.sh
     Host> make O=build

+The generated root file system is in `$BUILDROOT/build/images/rootfs.cpio.uboot` but is it not yet the final version.
+We still have a few things to add to the overlays.
 Note: the first build takes some time, especially because Buildroot must first build the toolchain for ARM targets, but most of the work will not have to be redone if we later change the configuration and re-build.
-Copy the generated root file system:

-    Host> cp $BUILDROOT/build/images/rootfs.cpio.uboot $SAB4Z/build/uramdisk.image.gz

 Buildroot also built applications for the host PC that we will need later:

 * a complete toolchain (cross-compiler, debugger...) for the ARM processor of the Zybo,
 * dtc, a device tree compiler,